Downtown Today

 Sources: CoStar, Esri Community Analyst, U.S. Census Bureau.
 The Diversity Index from Esri represents the likelihood that two persons, chosen at random from the same area, belong to different races or ethnic groups.

-Demographic Snapshot: Who Lives, Works and Visits Downtown?
+Demographic Snapshot: Who Lives and Works Downtown?

 Who Lives Downtown?